Are you passionate about something?

 Easy Release App

 You don’t need an iPad for this App.
 You can put it on any smartphone or tablet, whether Android or an iPhone/iPad.
 The App generates a PDF and a JPEG of the model release.
 I love this because I can put many of these PDFs into one larger PDF and upload it to my PhotoShelter Image Database.
 So, the client has a copy of the model releases alongside the photos.
 When I first started reading, I hoped for a simple release and a way for the person to sign the waiver.
 However, you can do even more.
 You can now have the longer verbiage form or modify it to what you and your lawyer deem necessary.
 You can take a photo with your smartphone or iPad and attach it to the model release.
 The Easy Release model release has more information than I was gathering earlier.
-I have a long-form, their information typed (I can now read it), a signature, and a photo of them all on one document I can email to anyone.
+I have a long-form, their information typed (I can now read it), a signature, and a photo of them all in one document I can email to anyone.
 In some situations, it might be more feasible to pass out forms to a large room of folks to sign than pass around your iPad, but I prefer the final model release of the Easy Release over all others I have ever used before.
-So, if you are hesitant about getting those releases because it is difficult to remember to carry those forms—they are now always with you on your phone or iPad.
+So, if you are hesitant about getting those releases because it is difficult to remember to carry those forms, they are always with you on your phone or iPad.

 Robert Giroux is the founder and CEO of Easy Release and a Senior Media Management Systems Specialist at the National Geographic Society.
 Photographer with over twenty-four years of experience in editorial and commercial shoots whose clients have included Newsweek, Time, AFP, Reuters, and Getty Images, among many others.
 Over eight years on staff with Getty Images in various roles, including chief photographer and designer of the photo-editing software currently used by their editorial division.
 Moran Belford is the software developer and consultant at Gis.
 Belford is a veteran mobile, web, and desktop software developer and founder of Snikkr, Inc. Here is a PDF of the press release about the software.